How to set up a private limited company in the UK?

 There are three reports all private limited companies must file with Companies House (CH) and HMRC each year:

 Annual (statutory) accounts normally include: balance sheet, profit and loss account, notes about the accounts and director’s report.

 What exactly you’ll have to include in the Annual accounts depends on the size of your company (micro-entity, small, medium or large).
 The filing deadline is 9 months after the end of a financial year.
 Copies of the accounts must be sent to all shareholders, people who attend your company’s general meetings, Companies House and HMRC (as part of your Company tax return).
 You can hire an accountant to help you prepare the Annual accounts.

 Confirmation statement (previously annual return) is normally due one year after the incorporation or your last confirmation statement.
 All you need to do is check whether the information Companies House holds about your company is still correct and submit a confirmation statement.
-You can submit it online (£13) or by post (£40).
+You can submit it online (£13), through approved software (£13) or by post (£40).

 However, most changes (registered office address, company directors, people with significant control, etc.) can’t be reported using the confirmation statement.
 Instead, they have to be reported separately as soon as they occur.

 Company tax return has to be submitted to HMRC after the end of each financial year.
 It includes: profit or loss for corporation tax (this is different from the profit and loss statement included in your annual accounts) and corporation tax bill, which has to be paid no later than 9 months after the end of a financial year.
 As with the Annual accounts, you can hire an accountant to help you prepare the Company tax return.